Elevenlabs AudioNative Player

 The second stage is the ad set settings.
 These are divided into the following segments:

 4. Budget and Schedule: a segment present in every type of campaign.
-Here we set the budget (daily or total) and the schedule for displaying ads.
+Here, we set the budget (daily or total) and the schedule for displaying ads.

 Ad settings

-2. Advertising configuration: when promoting an app, we do not select the catalog as the source of advertising material.
+2. Advertising configuration: when promoting an app, we do not select the catalogue as the source of advertising material.
 We will always indicate manual upload to upload images or videos ourselves, which we will later use in creating the ad.

-3. Advertising material: a standard field present when creating any type of campaign.
+3. Advertising material: a standard field present when creating any campaign.
 It is responsible for the content of our advertisement.
 This is where we indicate which image or video we want to use, set the text, headline, and call to action to be used in the ad.
 Good practices for creating a Facebook ad are described in another article

 4. Destination: here, we indicate where we want recipients to be directed when they click on the ad.
 It can be an application or a specific place in it.

 When all the fields are completed, we can publish our campaign.
-In the description, I intentionally omitted some fields, such as ad names or languages, because we complete them instinctively.
+I intentionally omitted some fields, such as ad names or languages, in the description because we complete them instinctively.

 Application ads (manual configuration)